nsporillo/GlobalWarming/README.md

 + Designing a default model that doesn't quickly destroy worlds
 + Efficiently applying in-game mechanics changes

-## (Planned) Features
+## Features
 + Scoreboard Integration - Players can compete for carbon neutrality!
 The worst polluters can be shamed.
-+ Economy Integration - Carbon Offsetting using your in-game currency!
-Set up tree-planting bounties
++ Economy Integration - Set up tree-planting bounties
 + Carbon Scorecard - Each player can see their latest carbon footprint trends via the command line.
-+ Multi-world - You can experiment with this plugin on one of your worlds to test it out!
++ Multi-world - Associate emissions in the end or nether worlds to the primary overworld with ease.
 + Custom Models - The inner numerical workings are as configurable as possible.
 Set thresholds, probabilities, and distributions.
 + Database storage - Load data on startup, queue DB changes to be done async and at intervals (instead of as they happen, that'd kill performance), and empty queue on shutdown.
 + Highly configurable - Almost everything will have some degree of configuration to suit your server's needs.
-+ Efficient - Despite major mechanics changes and an extensive event listening setup, I plan to optimize this plugin to be suitable for up to medium to large servers.
++ Efficient - Despite major mechanics changes and an extensive event listening setup, GlobalWarming is fast.

 ## Negative Climate Damages (Sample Model)
 Higher temps inherit the damages from the lower temps